sitespeedio/sitespeed.io/docs/_posts/2016-10-27-sitespeed.io-4.0-is-released.md

 * Firefox.
 We love Firefox.
 We love Chrome.
 And it is important that sitespeed.io works on at least two different browsers.
 The move from Firefoxdriver to Geckodriver hasn't been smooth and there's been a lot of problems getting things to work.
 Firefox versions not working with Selenium, some thing broken etc but we hope that all those problems are over now :)

 # sitespeed.io 5.0
 Hehe that will take time!
-We will continue to work on 4.0 for a while to implement the things we are missing and we would love [your help](https://github.com/sitespeedio/sitespeed.io/blob/master/HELP.md)!
+We will continue to work on 4.0 for a while to implement the things we are missing, fixing bugs and we would love [your help](https://github.com/sitespeedio/sitespeed.io/blob/master/HELP.md)!

+The next couple of days we gonna do cleanup and remove old issues, old projects and try get a fresh start.

 See you soon in [the issues](https://github.com/sitespeedio/sitespeed.io/issues)!